CHI-CityTech/CHI-CityTech.github.io/Spring_2025_Project_Opportunities.md

 # Research Opportunities Across Every Discipline

-Are you looking for a research project that matches your skills and passions? **The Center for Holistic Integration (CHI)** invites you join our growing team.
-At CHI, we foster interdisciplinary collaboration through expansive meta-projects—initiatives designed to support research in any field or type of activity.
+Are you looking for a research project that matches your skills and passions? **The Center for Holistic Integration (CHI)** invites you join our growing team of researchers and creators.
+At CHI, we foster interdisciplinary collaboration through expansive meta-projects — initiatives designed to support research in any field or type of activity.
 These meta-projects include investigations into **Balanced Blended Space (BBS)**, encompassing theory, syntax, and practical applications, as well as explorations into shadow puppetry that span world-building, engineering, and artistic expression.

 Whether you are an engineer, graphic artist, designer, programmer, manager, storyteller, musician, cultural historian, or something else entirely, CHI offers a collaborative environment to explore your passions and expand your expertise.
 We welcome contributions from all fields, providing opportunities to merge skills and ideas in innovative and meaningful ways.